acuvity/mcp-servers-registry/mcp-server-azure/charts/mcp-server-azure/README.md

 number of subscriptions, max message size, max topic size, number of scheduled messages, etc.

 Required arguments:
-- namespace: Service Bus namespace name.
+- namespace: The fully qualified Service Bus namespace host name.
 (This is usually in the form <namespace>.servicebus.windows.net)
 - topic-name: Topic name to get information about.
 ```